Collaboration playlist

 I hope you’ve clicked through to some of the songs and they brought a smile or two to your face.
 Perhaps this blog post has been somewhat thought-provoking.
 At best, you’re already busy creating your own collaboration playlist to help you bring your best self to collaboration and negotiation.
 Music can create a sense of shared identity and connection, which is the heart of successful collaboration.
 Play with that.

-* Many thanks to the following individuals who gave great playlist suggestions: Bob Adler, Conflict Management Spring 2019 students, Danya Rumore, Katherine Daly, Leilani Marshall, Tammi Lenski conflict resolution blog.
+* Many thanks to the following individuals who gave great playlist suggestions: Bob Adler, Conflict Management Spring 2019 students, Danya Rumore, Katherine Daly, Leilani Marshall, and Tammi Lenski.

 OTHER NEWS